Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 Which Host Should You Choose?

-Design agency with 10+ clients: Kinsta or WP Engine.
-Kinsta wins on raw performance; WP Engine wins on workflow features and client management.
+Design agency with 10+ clients: WP Engine or Kinsta.
+WP Engine wins on workflow and client management; Kinsta wins on raw performance.

-Need to hand off site management to clients: Flywheel.
-The client billing and handoff workflow is unmatched anywhere else.
+Need to hand off site management to clients: Flywheel (part of WP Engine).
+Client billing handoff workflow is unmatched.

 Top 3 Recommended Hosts for Web Designers